 Oak Park is a nice place to laze on the lawn under the oak trees (by Alamar Street) after walking around one of the many free festivals held in the park.
 A dry creek runs through the park and there's a cute bridge that kids like to cross over it.
 There's a wonderful plastic playground with a log cabin look to it.
 It has a huge horizontal rope climby, a big kids play structure, a toddler play structure, a grasshopper bouncy, little house areas beneath the structure where kids play imaginative games, and tons of sand to play in.
-The splash pool, a shallow pool for children under 7 years old, is open in summer, from June 11- August 26, 2012, daily from noon to 5pm.
+The splash pool, a shallow pool for children under 7 years old, is open in summer, from mid-June to end of August, daily from noon to 5pm.
 The fountain in the middle of the pool is a lot of fun for little kids.

 My favorite festival at Oak Park is the French Festival, which is held each year on the Bastille Day weekend (around July 14).
 It's great to sit under the shady trees at the center stage and listen to bands play French music.
 Jessice Fichot, a singer who grew up in Paris, is one of my favorites.
 Make sure you don't miss the awesome drag show, which is held at the end of the day on the big wooden stage.
 You really can't figure out if it's men or women dressed up as drag queens, and the dramatic singing and dancing is fantastic.
 I got such a kick out of seeing those guys do their shows!
 Also at the French festival is an eiffel tower, food and gifts, a can-can show, and a poodle show.